jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Protecting personnel from harm should always be the most important goal of any security or protection system!
   - In addition to protecting people, fire detection and suppression is designed to keep asset damage caused by fire, smoke, heat, and suppression materials to a minimum
   - **Fire triangle**: three triangle corners represent fuel, heat, and oxygen; the center of the triangle represents the chemical reaction among these three elements
-    - if you can remove any one of the four items from the fire triangle, the fire can be extinguished
+    - if you can remove any one of the three items from the fire triangle, the fire can be extinguished
   - Fire suppression mediums:
     - water suppresses temperature
     - soda acid and other dry powders suppress the fuel supply